boszkie/vim-ide/README.md

 setup vim as an ide

 # use at your own risk
-This is my initial commit after manual setup.
-It is untested and may not be complete.
+This is my vim playground.
+It is only tested on my current Ubuntu installation and caters only to my needs.

 Based on https://github.com/jez